-Since launching DriveBC in 2005, BC HighwayCams have quickly become the website’s most popular resource for catching up to the minute road conditions.
+Since launching DriveBC in 2005, BC HighwayCams have quickly become the website’s most popular resource for catching up-to-the-minute road conditions.
 Their fast rising popularity demonstrated there’s a big desire to “know before you go,” whether you’re a commercial driver carrying an important load or a passenger with a checklist of roadside attractions.
-The Ministry of Transportation and Infrastructure listened to your feedback and responded by covering more ground.
+We listened to your feedback and responded by covering more ground.

 We’re still listening.
-For the next few weeks, we’re asking British Columbians where they’d like to see future BC HighwayCams installed.
-All you have to do is participate in a brief survey.
 After all, the webcam network continues to grow, and road safety improves along with it.

 So, how do we choose where to install webcams?
 There are five main factors we take into account when deciding where to plant a new eye in the sky.

 Where there are many vehicles, there is high demand for safety measures like BC HighwayCams.
 It only makes sense to focus on the roads that experience the most traffic; that way, we’re able to service a greater number of drivers per webcam.
 Commuters and commercial traffic drivers, for example, can monitor their “go-to” webcams regularly as a reliable source of traffic information.

 2. Areas Prone to Extreme or Unpredictable Weather